K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-2-2-1'/> 3.2.2.2.1.
 Create New Pipeline(1)
 1. Click “Pipeline List” from the menu on top to create a new Pipeline just by entering the name.
 ![024]
-2. After clicking register button, the added pipeline can be checked on the dashboard.
+2. After clicking the register button, the added pipeline can be checked on the dashboard.
 ![025]
 3. The registered Pipeline can also be checked from the Dropdown Menu.
 ![026]